DEUS-AI/localbricks/REFACTOR.md

   - Renamed extract_client_names to extract_dds_codes in pydantic_validation.py
   - Renamed ClientSettings to DataSettings in bronze_factory
   - Verified silver_factory already using new terminology
+- Updated client jobs to use new terminology:
+  - Renamed src/tasks/clients/ to src/tasks/dds/
+  - Updated common_behaviours.py and common_merge.py
+  - Renamed import_client_module to import_dds_module
+  - Updated function parameters and docstrings

 ## Next Steps
-1. Move on to Phase 3: Client Job Updates
+1. Continue with Phase 3: DDS Job Updates
-2. Review client-specific job configurations
+2. Review and update each DDS code's mapping.json
-3. Update client-specific task parameters
+3. Update DDS-specific task parameters
-4. Update client documentation
+4. Update DDS-specific documentation

 ## Notes
 - All new code should use the new terminology (`domain`, `dds_code`)